 Type of Site Comment Methane Correction Factor Managed - anaerobic These must have controlled placement of waste and include at least one of the following: (i) cover material; (ii) mechanical compacting; or (iii) levelling of the waste.
 1.0 Managed - semi-aerobic These must have controlled placement of waste and include all of the following structures for introducing air to waste layer: (i) permeable cover material; (ii) leachate drainage system; (iii) regulating pondage; and (iv) gas ventilation system.
-0.5 Unmanaged - deep (>5m waste) and/or high water table All SWDS not meeting the criteria of managed SWDS and which have depths of greater than or equal to 5 metres and/or high water table at near ground level.
-0.8 Unmanaged - shallow(<5m waste) All SWDS not meeting the criteria of managed SWDS and which have depths of less than 5 metres.
+0.5 Unmanaged - deep (>5m waste) and/or high water table All SWDS not meeting the criteria of managed - deep (>5m aste) and/or high water All SWDS not meeting the criteria of managed SWDS and which have depths of greater than or equal to 5 Unmanaged - shallow(<5m waste) All SWDS not meeting the criteria of managed SWDS and which have depths of less than 5 metres.
 0.4 Uncategorised SWDS Only if companies cannot categorise their SWDS into above four categories of managed and unmanaged SWDS, the MCF for this category can be used.
 0.6